cfelton/rhea/rhea/cores/comm/README.md

-This directory (subpackage) constains common blocks for communication cores.
-These include but not limited to: prbs, crc, gearboxes, scrabmples, etc.
+This directory (subpackage) contains common blocks for communication cores.
+These include but not limited to: prbs, crc, gearboxes, scrambles, etc.